scipy/scipy/doc/source/dev/api-dev/array_api.rst

       return d

-The key is that, going to compiled code requires to go back to a NumPy array.
-Meaning that it will raise if you are on a GPU as the conversion would be silent otherwise-which is not good.
-For CPU interactions, it should be a zero-copy operation.
+Going through compiled code requires going back to a NumPy array, because SciPy's extension modules only work with NumPy arrays (or memoryviews in the case of Cython), but not with other array types.
+For arrays on CPU, the conversions should be zero-copy, while on GPU and other devices the attempt at conversion will raise an exception.
+The reason for that is that silent data transfer between devices is considered bad practice, as it is likely to be a large and hard-to-detect performance bottleneck.

 Adding tests
 ------------

-Some testing fixture:
+The following pytest markers are available:

-* ``array_api_compatible -> xp``: use a parametrisation to run a test on multiple Array backend.
+* ``array_api_compatible -> xp``: use a parametrisation to run a test on multiple array backends.
 * ``skip_if_array_api``: don't run a test if ``SCIPY_ARRAY_API`` is on.
-* ``skip_if_array_api_gpu``: don't run a test if GPU is involved (also applies to PyTorch's MPS mode.)
+* ``skip_if_array_api_gpu``: don't run a test if GPU is involved (also applies to PyTorch's MPS mode).
 * ``skip_if_array_api_backend(backend)``: don't run a test for a specific backend